 Please welcome a guest piece from James Munro, one of our wonderful ND students who is currently in his third year at NCNM.
-You may remember James from his popular post “The First Year Experience.”
 You will be pleased to know that James will now be a regular contributor to our blog.
 As a monthly columnist, James will cover topics related to student life, natural medicine, education and much more.
 We welcome James’ voice, humor and experience at NCNM and we hope you enjoy following his journey as much as we do.
 Take it away, James!

 “It’s Official: I’m a Terrible Doctor.”

 by James Munro, NCNM Student

 I recently started my third year (out of four) in the ND program here at NCNM.
 Third year is where the transition from student to doctor officially begins, with the start of the internship.
 It’s finally my opportunity to interact with real patients and start applying all of the knowledge that’s been smashed into my head over the past couple of years.
 It’s exciting and new.
 Inspiring and important.